jrroach1/2024MeshMotion/README.md

 # Working group notes

+## 7 June, 2023
+- Cancelled last minute due to connectivity issues.
+- Per noted that second-derivatives of the motion functions are required for some implementations.
+Maybe our motion implementations need exteneded...
+- Per

 ## 3 May, 2023
 - Discussed updates in data-format and submission guidelines.
 - Per detailed his process for scripting cylinder grids.
 Group decided to move forward with committing the scripted grid generator as well as a particular family of cylinder meshes for participants to use.